Roaring Camp, Felton

 After we bought our tickets, we headed straight for the Giant Dipper, a historic wooden roller coaster that opened in 1924!

 The Boardwalk is a great place for little ones too!
-Kate & Ben had a great time riding the merry-go-round and some rides in the kiddie section with their 18-month-old cousin.
+My 10 and 7 year old had a great time riding the merry-go-round and some rides in the kiddie section with their 18-month-old cousin.

 The bigger rides were fun too!

 We had brought our swimsuits & towels and had plans to hit the beach and maybe take a walk along the coast since there’s so much to do in Santa Cruz beyond the Boardwalk.
-But 4:15 snuck up on us and we ended up having to pull Kate out of line for the Beach Swings to get back to the train.
+But 4:15 snuck up on us and we ended up having to pull our daughter out of line for the Beach Swings to get back to the train.
 As soon as we got back to the train, they announced it would depart closer to 4:30 to allow everyone enough time to get back.
 We should have known it wouldn’t depart exactly on time.
-As a result, we promised Kate another trip back to the Boardwalk so she can ride the Beach Swings again and we’ll be sure to venture beyond the Boardwalk to do some of the things we didn’t get to this time.
+As a result, we promised her another trip back to the Boardwalk so she can ride the Beach Swings again and we’ll be sure to venture beyond the Boardwalk to do some of the things we didn’t get to this time.
+For more ideas, read my other post on Santa Cruz.

 On the way back, we had a good view of the river below.
 It was a hot day and there were lots of places where people were lying out on the rocks and swimming in the river & swimming holes.
 It looked pretty fantastic and when we got home we looked it up!
 It’s called the Garden of Eden swimming hole and can be accessed in Henry Cowell State Park off Highway 9.
 It’s only about a 15 minute hike to reach it – sounds pretty easy!